kylefoxaustin/openwebui/README.md

 - `8080`: OpenWebUI interface
 - `11436`: Ollama API (changed from the default 11434 to avoid conflicts with locally installed Ollama)

-If you need to change these ports, modify the `docker-compose.yml` file.
+If you need to change these ports, modify the appropriate docker-compose.yml file.

 ### Persistent Storage